 Learners must be prepared for external assessment by the time they undertake it.
 In preparing learners for assessment you will want to take account of required learning time, the relationship with other external assessments and opportunities for retaking.
 You should ensure that learners are not entered for unreasonable amounts of external assessment in one session.
-Learners may have one resit of an external assessment to obtain either a pass or to seek to gain a merit or distinction.
-If a learner has two attempts, then the better result will be used for qualification grading.
-It is unlikely that learners will need to or benefit from taking all assessment twice so you are advised to plan appropriately.
+Learners may resit an external assessment to obtain a higher grade of near pass or above.
+If a learner has more than one attempt, then the best result will be used for qualification grading, up to the permitted maximum.
+It is unlikely that learners will need to or benefit from taking all assessments twice so you are advised to plan appropriately.
 Some assessments are synoptic and learners are likely to perform best if these assessments are taken towards the end of the programme.